 Her journalism has also appeared in a variety of major publications, including the Washington Post and the Sunday Times.

 Her first published book was The Lighthouse Stevensons (1999), an account of the construction of the Scottish lighthouses by the ancestors of Robert Louis Stevenson, and named one of the List Magazine's '100 Best Scottish Books of all time'.
-Her second book was a novel, Special (2002), the story of a group of semi-feral teenage girls; and her most recent books include The Wreckers (2005), a history of shipwrecking and maritime skulduggery around the coast of Britain and The Bicycle Book (2011), a journey through cycling's best stories and strangest incarnations.
+Her second book was a novel, Special (2002), the story of a group of semi-feral teenage girls.
+Her most recent books include The Wreckers (2005), a history of shipwrecking and maritime skulduggery around the coast of Britain, The Bicycle Book (2011), a journey through cycling's best stories and strangest incarnations, and Sound (2017).

-In an essay to mark ‘The Year of the Sea’ in 2005, Bella Bathurst drew attention to the sea’s ‘urgent need for rehabilitation’, and characterized its story as ‘a rise, a fall and only a flicker of redemption at the end’.
+In an essay to mark ‘The Year of the Sea’ in 2005, Bella Bathurst drew attention to the sea’s "urgent need for rehabilitation", and characterised its story as "a rise, a fall and only a flicker of redemption at the end".

 Dr Jules Smith, 2007